harrysolovay/node-package-template/README.md

 nodePackageTemplate.cool("uncle", "snoopdog");
 ```

-This enables something insane.

-## Resources

-- [Getting Started &rarr;](./media)<br />Various media files, like logos etc.
-- [Guides &rarr;](https://docs.assemblyscript.org)<br />Introduction, quick start, examples and general usage instructions.
-- [Tutorials &rarr;](https://docs.assemblyscript.org)<br />Introduction, quick start, examples and general usage instructions.
-- [API Reference &rarr;](https://docs.assemblyscript.org)<br />Introduction, quick start, examples and general usage instructions.
-- [Project governance &rarr;](https://github.com/AssemblyScript/meta)<br />Meta information related to the AssemblyScript project.

 ## Motivation

 > You are now able to write WebAssembly, without learning a new language, and harness all these benefits WebAssembly might offer you.
 I think that is kind of powerful. [...]
 It [AssemblyScript] is absolutely usable, and very enjoyable! - Surma, [WebAssembly for Web Developers (Google I/O ’19)](https://youtu.be/njt-Qzw0mVY) (May 8th, 2019)

 > AssemblyScript was frictionless.
 Not only does it allow you to use TypeScript to write WebAssembly, [...] it also produces glue-free WebAssembly modules that are very small with decent performance. – Surma, [Replacing a hot path in your app's JavaScript with WebAssembly](https://developers.google.com/web/updates/2019/02/hotpath-with-wasm) (Feb 16, 2019)

-> Perhaps the fundamental issue [to get a small .wasm file] is that JavaScript is the only language for which the Web runtime is a perfect fit.
-Close relatives that were designed to compile to it, like TypeScript, can be very efficient as well.
-But languages like C, C++, Rust, and so forth were not originally designed for that purpose. – Alon Zakai, [Small WebAssembly Binaries with Rust + Emscripten](https://kripken.github.io/blog/binaryen/2018/04/18/rust-emscripten.html) (Apr 18, 2018)

 > JavaScript's heyday as the only browser language is over, but most web developers are used to writing JavaScript, and learning a new syntax just to get access to WebAssembly is not (always) ideal.
 If only there was something in to bridge the gap… – Jani Tarvainen, [TypeScript is the bridge between JavaScript and WebAssembly](https://malloc.fi/typescript-bridge-javascript-webassembly) (Feb 20, 2018)

-> I do think [compiling TypeScript into WASM] is tremendously useful.
-It allows JavaScript developers to create WASM modules without having to learn C. – Colin Eberhardt, [Exploring different approaches to building WebAssembly modules](http://blog.scottlogic.com/2017/10/17/wasm-mandelbrot.html) (Oct 17, 2017)

 ### License